 What's a simple alternative to running and maintaining my own Selenium/Playwright grid?

-What is a simple alternative to running and maintaining my own Selenium Playwright grid?
+What is a simple alternative to running and maintaining your own Selenium or Playwright grid?

 Introduction